Jake1510/ooip-tutorial-library/docs/index.md

 # OOIP for Controls and Automation Engineers
-Welcome to the Object-Oriented Industrial Programming (OOIP) examples and documentation.
+Welcome to the Object-Oriented Industrial Programming (OOIP) examples and docs.
-This project uses the CODESYS IDE to demonstrate the application of object-oriented programming principles in industrial automation projects.
-While this resource is based on CODESYS, it is not officially affiliated with the CODESYS Group.

-It is designed to help control engineers and automation developers apply modern programming practices — such as encapsulation, modularity, and design patterns — using the IEC 61131-3 standard in CODESYS.
+This project showcases how to apply OOP principles like encapsulation, modularity, and design patterns in CODESYS using IEC 61131-3.

+The project has no official affiliation with the CODESYS Group — just a practical guide offering an alternative approach to controls software development.

 > ⚙️ Built and maintained by [Jacob Lawson](https://www.linkedin.com/in/jacob-lawson/)

 ---

-## 🚀 Project Goals
+## Project Goals

-- ✅ Provide practical, real-world examples of OOIP principles using CODESYS
+✅ Provide practical, real-world examples of OOIP principles using CODESYS

-- ✅ Teach design patterns like Singleton and Command in an industrial context
+✅ Teach design patterns like Singleton and Command in an industrial context

-- ✅ Share best practices and reusability tips for scalable PLC projects
+✅ Share best practices and reusability tips for scalable PLC projects

-- ✅ Create a structured and open knowledge base for eduactional and reference purposes
+✅ Create a structured and open knowledge base for eduactional and reference purposes

 ---

-## 🧠 Who This Is For
+## Who This Is For

 - Controls engineers transitioning to Structured Text and OO programming
 - Software developers collaborating with PLC/ Controls teams